What Causes Cherry Eye in Dogs?

 • Shih Tzu

+Surgical correction helps prevent secondary issues.
+Untreated dogs with cherry eye cannot fully close the eyelids, so they are more prone to corneal injury and secondary bacterial infection.
 The cost of cherry eye surgery varies depending on where you live, if one or both eyes are affected, whether your regular veterinarian can do the surgery or you are referred to a specialist, and the size of your dog (the larger the dog, the higher the costs of anesthesia).
 An estimated range is $500 to $1,500.

-Surgery involves anchoring or tacking the gland back down, or creating a pocket with overlapping edges that holds the gland back down in place.
+Surgery involves anchoring or tacking the gland back down or creating a pocket with overlapping edges that holds the gland back down in place.
 The longer the gland is out of place, the more difficult the surgery, making surgical complications like recurrence more likely.

 1 COMMENT